 These are personal to you and focused on your field of choice.
 They highlight the skills that you have that are transferable to the field of nursing you have chosen.
-Here are some great tips to follow.
+Here are some great personal statement tips.

 What qualifications do I need to get on to the Nursing degree?